Tobacco: Nicotiana

 Many species of tobacco are in the genus of herbs Nicotiana.
 It is part of the nightshade family (Solanaceae) indigenous to North and South America, Australia, south west Africa, and the South Pacific.
 Most nightshades contain varying amounts of nicotine, a powerful neurotoxin to insects.
 However, tobacco contains a much higher concentration of nicotine than the others.
-Unlike many other Solanaceae species, they do not contain tropane alkaloids, which are often poisonous to humans and other animals.

 Despite containing enough nicotine and other compounds such as germacrene and anabasine and other piperidine alkaloids (varying between species) to deter most herbivores, a number of such animals have evolved the ability to feed on Nicotiana species without being harmed.
 Nonetheless, tobacco is unpalatable to many species due to its other attributes.
 For example, although the cabbage looper is a generalist pest, tobacco's gummosis and trichomes can harm early larvae survival.
 As a result, some tobacco plants (chiefly N. glauca) have become established as invasive weeds in some places.